Alipsa/journo/README.md

 an example of using a WebView to do just this).

 ## Journo viewer
-The [Journo Viewer](viewer/readme.md) is a simple but powerful gui tool to shorten the report creation lifecycle.
+The [Journo Viewer](viewer/readme.md) is a simple but powerful gui tool to create reports.
+It can significantly shorten the report creation lifecycle.
-You need a JDK 21 or higher with javafx bundled to run it (e.g. the Bellsoft Full JDK distribution)

 ## Documentation etc.
 For more information please see [the wiki](https://github.com/Alipsa/journo/wiki/Journo-Wiki-Home)